[Updated 2020] Wondering How To Avoid Christmas Scams? Here’s Some Valuable Expert Advice

-In these unfortunate cases, the Christmas e-cards we receive could contain hidden malicious software or a link to a hacker controlled website.
+In these unfortunate cases, the Christmas e-cards we receive could contain hidden malicious software or a link to a hacker-controlled website.

 - Pay attention to spam campaigns that try to push these phishing attempts to you.

-- If you receive a suspicious e-mail, do not open it, do not click any link or download any attachment.
+- If you receive a suspicious email, do not open it, do not click any link or download any attachment.

 - Make sure you have not only antivirus protection, but also a good anti-spyware program.

-- Even if you receive such an e-mail from a friend, it doesn’t mean that he or she actually sent that e-mail.
+- Even if you receive such an email from a friend, it doesn’t mean that he or she actually sent that email.

-This is an old one and we have all seen it in a form or another.
-This scam usually starts with a conversation on a social media account or by exchanging a few e-mails.
+A classic romance scam usually starts with a conversation on a social media account or by exchanging a few emails.

 - Do not trust anyone you meet online or someone who asks for money or your credit card information.

 - Beware of sharing your most intimate information on social media or dating sites.
 Even if you receive similar information from the other person, you cannot verify the truth of this info.